Setting Up Kernel-Mode Debugging of a Virtual Machine Manually using a Virtual COM Port

 Set-VMComPort –VMName TestVM 1 \\.\pipe\TestPipe

-For more information, see Generation 2 Virtual Machine Overview.
+For more information about Generation 2 VMs, see Generation 2 Virtual Machine Overview.

 If the target computer has stopped responding, the target computer is still stopped because of an earlier kernel debugging action, or you used the -b command-line option, the debugger breaks into the target computer immediately.

 Otherwise, the target computer continues running until the debugger orders it to break.